KeithMercado/SOLID-Principles/README.md

+# SOLID-Principles

-Improve the following codes to implement SOLID principles in OOP.
+**Improve the following codes to implement SOLID principles in OOP.**

 public interface Order {